Chapter 1 Project Organization

 - A

-file that provides an overview of the project as a whole. - The
+READMEfile that provides an overview of the project as a whole. - The

-directory contains the sequence file (machine-readable metadata could also be included here). - The
+datadirectory contains the sequence file (machine-readable metadata could also be included here). - The

-that run all the analysis. - Different results (shape and 3wj) are saved on their own subdirectories
+srcdirectory containsrun_shapemap, a Python file containing functions to analysis the shapemap data,run_3wjto perform 3WJ prediction, and a controller scriptrunall.pythat run all the analysis. - Different results (shape and 3wj) are saved on their own subdirectories

 in the

-directory. - Optional: A
+resultsdirectory. - Optional: A

-file that explains how to reference it, and aLICENSE
+CITATIONfile that explains how to reference it, and aLICENSEfile that states the licensing.

 |-- README